 Now would be a good time to talk about the developmental stages that a puppy goes through.
 Designing a good environment for the development of a puppy depends upon knowledge of the periods of development.
 It is, of course, important at all ages to provide adequate nutrition and to prevent disease.
 Beyond these requirements ideal care varies from period to period.
 In the neonatal period a normal mother will provide optimal care for her puppies.
 If you are raising a litter yourself, attention should be concentrated upon making sure that the mother is well nourished and allowed to care for her puppies undisturbed.
 The most that the owner needs to do is to inspect the puppies once a day for possible illness or accidents.
 This inspection may lead to secondary benefits.
 Experiments strongly indicate that young animals benefit from the stimulation of handling.

 In the period of socialization there are two basic rules for producing a well-balanced and well-adjusted dog.
 The first of these is that the ideal time to produce a close social relationship between a puppy and his master occurs between 6 and 8 weeks of age.
 This is the optimal time to remove a puppy from the litter and make it into a house pet.
 If this is done earlier, especially at 4 weeks or before, the puppy has little opportunity to form normal social relationships with other dogs.
 It will form close relationships with people but may have difficulty adjusting to its own kind even in mating or caring for puppies.
 On the other hand, if primary socialization with people is put off to a much later period (the outside limit being about 12 weeks), the social relationships of the puppy with other dogs may be very good, but he will tend to be timid and to lack confidence with people.
+But with diligence the pup can be worked through this too.
 Although all dog breeds have the capacity to develop a close social relationship with people, the importance of this relationship varies with the dog’s future use.
 A strong relationship is highly important with pet dogs, working dogs, and those hunting dogs which work under close direction.
-It is probably not so important in most hounds, with which the dog-human relationship is not so essential for successful hunting.

-The second general rule is that the young dog should be introduced, at least in a preliminary way, to the circumstances in which it will live as an adult, and this should be done before 3 or 4 months of age.
-The young puppy from8 to 12 weeks is a highly malleable and adaptable animal, and this is the time to lay the foundation for its future life work.
-Dogs left in a kennel untill 4 months of age or older are frequently poorly adapted to any other life.
+The second general rule is that the young dog should be introduced, at least in a preliminary way, to the circumstances in which it will live as an adult, and this should be done ideally before 3 or 4 months of age.
+The young puppy from 8 to 12 weeks is a highly malleable and adaptable animal, and this is the time to lay the foundation for its future life work.

 A puppy needs to be properly socialized with humans and should be well educated about the outside world.
 If he is left isolated within the confines of a singular existence you will have a terrified dog creating extreme behavior that could lead to biting or a panic response.